When AI Writes the Code, Who Preserves the Meaning?

 Types can preserve some kinds of meaning, but they can also hide meaning behind machinery.

-So the question is not simply whether static typing is better than dynamic typing.
 The question is where we need mechanical precision, and where we need the problem to remain visible.

 The Lisp Empire Strikes Back